 The Misconception About Juvenile Records and Confidentiality

 The confidentiality of juvenile arrest records depends on the government agency handling the information and the nature of the charge.
 The Florida Department of Law Enforcement [FDLE] sells juvenile felony arrest records over the internet.
-The only caveat is the price paid per record.

 Section 985.04, Florida Statutes, seems to allow this behavior by FDLE, however the the Department of Juvenile Justice maintains all information as confidential.
 A quick glance at that statute indicates that all juvenile criminal records (name, photograph, address, arrest report) must be maintained as confidential (non-public) unless one of the following facts existed: